-It is known that K\"ahler-Einstein manifolds (for all possible values of $\lambda$ in \eqref{eq-KE}) has a stable tangent bundle, because the K\"ahler-Einstein metric $g_{\rm KE}$ on the tangent bundle $T_X$ will make $(T_X,g_{\rm KE})$ a Hermitian-Einstein metric with respect to the K\"ahler form $\omega_{\rm KE}$.
-Then we can apply (the easier direction of) the Donaldson-Uhlenbeck-Yau Theorem which says a vector bundle $E$ admits a Hermitian-Einstein metric $g$ with respect to the a give K\"ahler form $\omega$ implies $E$ is polystable.
+It is known that K\"ahler-Einstein manifolds (for all possible values of $\lambda$ in \eqref{eq-KE}) have a stable tangent bundle, because the K\"ahler-Einstein metric $g_{\rm KE}$ on the tangent bundle $T_X$ will make $(T_X,g_{\rm KE})$ a Hermitian-Einstein metric with respect to the K\"ahler form $\omega_{\rm KE}$.
+Then we can apply (the easier direction of) the Donaldson-Uhlenbeck-Yau Theorem which says a vector bundle $E$ admits a Hermitian-Einstein metric $g$ with respect to a given K\"ahler form $\omega$ implies that $E$ is polystable.

 A folklore question, which will be an important step to understand stability, is to give a purely algebraic proof of these statements. \begin{problem} Let $X$ be a Fano variety.
 Give an algebraic proof of the following: \begin{enumerate} \item If $X$ is K-semistable, then the tangent sheaf $T_X$ is semistable with respect to the polarization $-K_X$. \item If $T_X$ is polystable, then there is a quasi-\'etale cover $f\colon Y\to X$ such that $Y=\prod_i X_i$ and $T_Y=f^*(T_X)=\bigoplus_i T_{X_i}$ such that $T_{X_i}$ is stable with respect to $-K_Y$. \end{enumerate} \end{problem}